bigbrotherisstillwatching/mUTe/README.md

   - [ ] empty shuffle array when disabling shuffle
   - [ ] empty shuffle array when opening app
   - [ ] (automatically) update checkout and upload-artifact actions
+  - [ ] empty shuffle array when shuffled once through all songs

   maybe more...